Bonaparte, Napoléon I

 |Astrology data||22°46' 28°56 Asc.
 06°21'|

-The second of seven children, Napoleon, a hungry Corsican aristocrat disdained by the French, discovered at an early age the pleasures of independent military command.
-He entered military school at the age of ten, 1779, and was called the "little corporal" due to his short stature, earning a commission by the time he was 16.
+The fourth of thirteen children from an aristocratic Corsican family, Napoleon was teased at school by the French, and discovered at an early age the pleasures of independent military command.
+He entered military school at the age of ten, in 1779, earning a commission by the time he was 16.

-Fighting in the revolution, by 1793 he commanded the artillery at the siege of Toulon and was promoted to brigadier general, making a friend of Robespierre.
-He ran an army that paid for itself through plunder, profiteering and extortion and survived by conquest.
-Although not a very literate man, he became a striking military strategists, never retreating or blaming his losses on others.
+Fighting in the revolution, by 1793 he commanded the artillery at the siege of Toulon and was promoted to brigadier general at age 24, making a friend of Robespierre.
+He became a striking military strategist, never retreating or blaming his losses on others.
 Though his tactics were brilliant, he eventually lost the war.
-Intending to break British trade by conquering Egypt, he captured Malta in 1798 and entered Cairo, defeating the Turks.
-Later the French fleet was destroyed and he returned to France in 1799.
+Intending to break British trade by conquering Egypt, he captured Malta in 1798 and entered Cairo, defeating the Mamluks, Egypt's ruling military caste, at the Battle of the Pyramids, on 21 July.
+On 1 August 1798, the French fleet was all but destroyed in the Battle of the Nile, and Napoleon returned to France in 1799.

-He promoted the Code Napoleon, educational reforms and made himself consul for life, later crowning himself Emperor of France in 1804 and King of Italy the following year.
+In Paris, he overthrew the government by a coup d'état staged on 9 November 1799 ("the 18th Brumaire" according to the revolutionary calendar), and closed down the council of five hundred.
+He promoted the Code Napoleon, educational reforms and made himself "first consul" for ten years, later crowned by Pope Pius VII as Napoleon I, Emperor of France on 2 December 1804 and crowning himself King of Italy on 26 May 1895.
 Practicing nepotism, he made each of his brothers and sisters a monarch in various countries.
-Between his battles and peace concords, he managed to gather vast areas under his rule invading Austria and Russia 1805-'07.
+Between his battles and peace concords, he managed to gather vast areas under his rule invading Austria and Russia 1805-1807.
 He ordered a boycott of British goods and sent armies to Portugal and Spain, ending in war 1808-1814.

-Napoleon married Josephine, widow of the Vicomte de Beauhamais, 3/09/1796 and they left for a military campaign in Italy.
+Napoleon married Josephine, widow of the Vicomte de Beauhamais, on 9 March 1796 and they left for a military campaign in Italy.
 Returning to Paris, she contributed considerably to the establishment of her husband's power; however, the marriage being childless was dissolved in 1809 with her retaining the title of Empress.
-He married his second wife, Marie Louise, daughter of the Holy Roman Emperor Francis II, in April 1810.
-She bore him a son, Napoleon II, March 1811.
+He married his second wife, Marie Louise, daughter of the Holy Roman Emperor Francis II, on 1 April 1810.
+On 20 March 1811, she bore him a son, Napoleon Francis Joseph Charles (known from birth as the King of Rome and as Napoleon II in 1814).
 On Napoleon's abdication she returned to Austria.
+Napoleon acknowledged one illegitimate son: Charles Léon (1806–1881) by Eléonore Denuelle de La Plaigne.
+He may have had further unacknowledged illegitimate offspring like Count Alexandre Joseph Colonna-Walewski (1810–1868) by Countess Marie Walewska.

-Napoleon died of cancer in exile at Longwood, St. Helena 5/05/1821 and during an autopsy his heart was removed.
+Napoleon died of stomach cancer in exile at Longwood House, St. Helena on 5 May 1821 and during an autopsy his heart was removed.
 He is buried in Paris.
 Some call him an ogre, some a hero, his legends are many and there have been thousands of books published about him.
-There has been more plays and films done about Napoleon than any other figure in history except Jesus, the first production released in 1897.
+More plays and films have been produced about Napoleon than any other figure in history except Jesus.

 - friend relationship with Bertrand, Henri (born 28 March 1773)